-Thefts and fraud involving cryptocurrencies are not uncommon reasons for contacting our agency.
+Cryptocurrency theft and fraud are not uncommon reasons for contacting our agency.
 In most cases, people fall victim to professional criminals.
 Even in such cases, there are chances to recover the funds.

-It should be noted that significant difficulties in investigating cryptocurrency thefts are associated not only with identifying the perpetrators but also with collecting evidence of their criminal activities, even when they are identified.
+It should be noted that significant difficulties in investigating cryptocurrency thefts are associated not only with identifying the offenders but also with collecting evidence of their criminal activities, even when they are identified.
 Law enforcement agencies play a crucial role in this, but they often lack the necessary expertise.
-In this regard, coordinating the investigation process with our involvement becomes especially important.
+Therefore, coordinating the investigation process with our involvement becomes especially important.

-For quality service related to investigating crypto incidents, our detective agency cooperates with a leading player in the CIS market, a Skolkovo resident company, which has extensive experience in this field and necessary contacts among representatives of major cryptocurrency exchanges and other market players.
+For quality service related to investigating crypto incidents, our detective agency cooperates with a leading player in the CIS market, a Russian ‘Skolkovo’ innovation center resident company, which has extensive experience in this field and necessary contacts among representatives of major cryptocurrency exchanges and other market players.

 The agency’s team takes on part of the investigation related to OSINT and deanonymization, while blockchain analytics are handled by engaged specialists.

-In matters of investigating cryptocurrency thefts, whether targeted theft or fraud designed to affect an unlimited number of people (for example, through phishing domains of popular crypto wallets), rapid response to the incident is especially critical.
-The very first action to take is to block the assets to prevent their conversion into fiat currency, after which the chances of fund recovery become as high as possible.
+In matters of investigating cryptocurrency thefts, whether targeted theft or fraud designed to affect an unlimited number of people (for example, through phishing domains of popular crypto wallets), acting within the first hours after the incident is critical to maximizing recovery chances.
+The very first action to take is to block the assets to prevent their cashing out into fiat, after which the chances of fund recovery become as high as possible.

 Below you can find a description of the service; however, if you have become a victim of a crime, we recommend contacting us as quickly as possible for consultation to undertake urgent measures for the initial analysis of the incident and response actions.